one-2/portfolio-site-react/README.md

 7. Write a formal project plan and README. ✅
 8. Refactor my Stage 1 work, to implement
     - SOLID design principles. ✅ - This will require more reviews as we go.
 It looks OK for now.
     - Newest, minimal Bootstrap syntax. ❌ - Decided not to, for now.
-It would obscure the interface I am programming to.
+It would obscure the (HCJ) interface I am programming to.
     - Self-documenting, or docstring'd, code. ✅
     - Particularly, refactor:
         - Blogs. ✅